 Think about the why.
-What is wrong with your current space and what should a new refurbished office do for you and your organisation?
+What is wrong with your current space and what should a newly refurbished office do for you and your organisation?

 Your workplace has become a reflection of your brand and has a major role to play when it comes to attracting and retaining the very best staff in what is a competitive market.
 So, providing existing and potential staff with a workplace that really works and where they enjoy working has risen hugely in importance.

-Your office refurbishment can also allow you to embrace workplace wellbeing through incorporating more natural light, providing staff with a choice of work areas where they can concentrate, collaborate, catch up or simply unwind.
+Your office refurbishment can also allow you to embrace workplace wellbeing by incorporating more natural light, and providing staff with a choice of work areas where they can concentrate, collaborate, catch up or simply unwind.